hudson-br/JMPSBifurcation/README.md

    Axisymmetric base state + circumferential bifurcation (Fourier mode \(n\)) using a symbolic derivation (SymPy) and a numerical ODE / boundary-condition solver.
 This generates the phase diagrams and critical thresholds reported in the paper.

 2. **Finite element simulations (legacy FEniCS / `dolfin`):**
-   Stabilized mixed FE implementation for brittle fracture (plane stress).
+   Stabilized mixed FE implementation for brittle fracture (plane strain).
 For the revision package, we include only the **reduced outputs needed to reproduce the paper figures** and omit large visualization files (`.h5`, `.xdmf`) because they are too large to distribute with the revision.

 ---